androdlang/InfoTicker/README.md

 * Font, speed and alignment are parameterizable
 * easy operation
 ## Restrictions
-You have to use a monospaced Font
+You have to use a monospaced Font.
+I have provided one font with one size, but you can generate more fonts with te online generator: http://oleddisplay.squix.ch/ , Consider a donation.
 ## Installation
 Just include the `JLInfoTicker.h`  in your arduino library path
 ## Usage